 - We need to recognise there is a serious problem, accept that abuse against women is widespread, step up and take action.

 - This is about standing up for our female friends, our sisters, our mothers, our daughters.
-This isn’t their problem, it’s our problem.
+This isn’t their problem, it’s our problem to fix.

 YOU CAN HELP FIX THIS PROBLEM